delingren/walle/remote_transmitter.md

 As mentioned before, I intend to use an 8MHz ATmega328 devboard (Arduino Pro Mini clones), which should be able to run at 3V comofortably.
 So I am going to prototype everything on that board.
 One small caveat about working with this board is that ATmega328 comes in two versions: 8Mhz and 16MHz.
 When programming with Arduino IDE or CLI, we need to choose the correct frequency.
 Otherwise, the code will still run, but the timing is all messed up.
 Anything that relies on the frequency will not work properly.
 E.g. the serial console or the IR transmitter.

 ## IR transmitter
 I have some generic 940 nm IR LEDs from Amazon and I intend to use one.
-I can probably control it directly using an MCU pin.
-But amplifying with a BJT will definitely improve the range.
+These LEDs are rather weak.
+I am planning to use a BJT to improve the range, which still seems to be very limited after some prototyping.
+But for a toy project like this, that's OK.
+As a future improvement, I am planning on using 433 MHz radio frequency transmission, which doesn't require a line of sight.
+But that's for another day.
+For now, let's focus on the IR transmission.

-So my first step is to make sure the MCU and the IR transmitter are capable of running on a 3V DC power supply.
+My first step is to make sure the MCU and the IR transmitter are capable of running on a 3V DC power supply.
 So I loaded up a simple sketch to send a code every half a second:

 ```
 #include <IRremote.hpp>